-Step 1.
+- Step 1.
 Add the following amounts.

-- Deductions allowed or allowable for depreciation (including any special depreciation allowance (see the Form 4562 Instructions)), amortization, depletion, or preproductive expenses (see chapter 9 of Pub.
-225). - The section 179 expense deduction. - The commercial revitalization deduction. - The downward basis adjustment under section 50(c) (or the corresponding provision of prior law). - The deduction for qualified clean-fuel vehicle property or refueling property. - Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
-103-66). - The basis reduction for the qualified electric vehicle credit. - The basis reduction for the employer-provided childcare facility credit.
+Deductions allowed or allowable for depreciation (including any special depreciation allowance (see the Form 4562 Instructions)), amortization, depletion, or preproductive expenses (see Disposition of plants and animals in chapter 9 of Pub.
+225). - The section 179 expense deduction. - The commercial revitalization deduction. - The downward basis adjustment under section 50(c) (or the corresponding provision of prior law). - The deduction for qualified clean-fuel vehicle property or refueling property, for property placed in service before January 1, 2006.

+- Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
+103-66). - The basis reduction for the qualified electric vehicle credit. - The basis reduction for the employer-provided childcare facility credit. - The deduction for energy efficient commercial building property placed in service after December 31, 2005. - The basis reduction for the alternative motor vehicle credit for property placed in service after December 31, 2005. - The basis reduction for the alternative fuel vehicle refueling property credit for property placed in service after December 31, 2005.